Table of Contents

 In the years to come, the two Nations remained loosely knit units of gangs and could not transform themselves into the super gangs they were supposed to be.
 The two Nations never had the discipline and order in their ranks and files to be recognized as gangs.
 But still, the two-gang system has survived through thick and thin and a loose structure of them still exists to this day.

-Murder of Three Prison Guards at Pontiac Prison (1978)
+Rebellion and the Murder of Three Prison Guards (1978)

 Immediately after the formation of Folk Nation and People Nation, Larry Hoover was transferred to Pontiac Correctional Center, Pontiac, Illinois which was a prison of medium security.
 This transfer was due to the role of Larry Hoover that led to a work stoppage strike in the prison.